 Prior to serving at the Department of Justice, Ms. Townsend spent seven years as the founder and director of the Maryland Student Service Alliance where she led the fight to make Maryland the first-and only-state to make service a graduation requirement.

 She has been appointed Special Advisor at the Department of State, and a Research Professor at the McCourt School of Public Policy at Georgetown University, where she focuses on retirement security.
 She is a Woodrow Wilson Fellow.
 She taught foreign policy at the University of Pennsylvania and the University of Maryland, Baltimore County and has been a visiting Fellow at the Kennedy School of Government at Harvard.
 In the mid-1980s, she founded the Robert F. Kennedy Human Rights Award.

 Ms. Townsend has chaired the Institute of Human Virology founded by Dr. Robert Gallo, which treats over 700,000 patients in Africa as part of the PEPFAR program, has chaired the Robert Kennedy Memorial and has been on the Board of Directors of the John F Kennedy Library Foundation.
 Previously, she served on a number of boards including the Export-Import Bank, Johns Hopkins School of Advanced International Studies (SAIS), the Wilderness Society, the Points of Light Foundation, the National Catholic Reporter and the Institute for Women’s Policy Research, and the Baltimore Urban League.

 An honors graduate of Harvard University, Ms. Townsend received her law degree from the University of New Mexico where she was a member of the law review.
 She has received fourteen honorary degrees.
-A member of the bar in Maryland, Connecticut and Massachusetts, she is also a certified broker-dealer.
+She has been a member of the bar in Maryland, Connecticut and Massachusetts.